 Primary dealers are trading counterparties of the New York Fed in its implementation of monetary policy.
 They are also expected to make markets for the New York Fed on behalf of its official accountholders as needed, and to bid on a pro-rata1 basis in all Treasury auctions at reasonably competitive prices.

 Primary dealers are expected to participate in open market operations consistently and competitively, in a variety of market environments, to support the implementation of monetary policy.
-In particular, a primary dealer is expected to participate consistently in any Treasury outright and repo operations that are conducted by the New York Fed’s Trading Desk (Desk).
-If a primary dealer is active in agency debt or agency mortgage-backed securities (MBS), it is also expected to participate in any Desk operations in these instruments at a level commensurate with its presence in these markets.
+In particular, a primary dealer is expected to participate consistently in any Treasury outright operations that are conducted by the New York Fed's Trading Desk (Desk).
+If a primary dealer is active in agency mortgage-backed securities (MBS), it is also expected to participate in any Desk operations in these instruments at a level commensurate with its presence in these markets.
+Primary dealers are eligible to participate in the New York Fed's Standing Repo Facility (SRF) and Overnight Reverse Repo facility.
+To maintain operational readiness, primary dealers are expected to periodically conduct test transactions and participate in resiliency exercises.

 The Desk also expects primary dealers to provide ongoing insight into market developments in its daily market monitoring activities to support the formulation and implementation of monetary policy.
 Primary dealers are expected to submit weekly activity reports on form FR2004, and are expected to respond to periodic surveys.